MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 ## Choose the right architecture

 After you define what *available* means for your web app and select the right cloud services, you need to determine the best architecture for your web app.
-Your architecture needs to support your business requirements, technical requirements, and SLO.
+Your architecture needs to support your business requirements, technical requirements, and service-level objective.

 ### Choose architecture redundancy